Fall 2023 Exam Period is:

 - Two or more exams at the same time.
 Please note having two exams in one day is not considered a conflict.

 - Three exams on the same calendar day.
 A calendar day is defined as 00:00-24:00.

-In the event of a conflict as defined above for a Peterborough exam, please reach out to the academic department to arrange for an alternative writing date for one of the conflicting exams.
-In the event of a conflict for a Durham exam, please contact Joan Sirtonski for alternative arrangements.
+In the event of a conflict as defined above, please reach out to the academic department to arrange for an alternative.
+When contacting the department, please also copy email@example.com

 Inclement Weather/Exam Cancellations

 In the event of inclement weather, students should refer to myTrent for updates.